 Although the term “sex crimes” covers a wide range of charges, most of these charges are classified as felonies.
 These include such charges as unlawful sexual contact, sexual assault, sexual assault of a child, indecent exposure, or the Internet exploitation of a child.
 There are certain circumstances, such as indecent exposure based upon an act of streaking, that may be a Class 1 misdemeanor, but even this lesser charge could result in you paying fines, serving time on probation, entering into treatment – and having to register as a sex offender!
 Once you’re registered as a sex offender, it can be difficult to get a job that requires a background check, find a suitable residence, take out loans, or even participate in certain educational programs.

 The Colorado judicial system is particularly harsh on those who allegedly commit a felony sex offense, and if you’re convicted of a felony sex offense you could face a lifetime in prison.
 In fact, the number of men and women serving life sentences for a sex crime in our state is now 41 times greater than it was less than two decades ago.
-Even if you don’t receive a lifetime sentence, you’ll still leave prison with the stigma that comes with being labelled a sex offender, and this branding will negatively impact the way you’re able to live your life.
+Even if you don’t receive a lifetime sentence, you’ll still leave prison with the stigma that comes with being labeled a sex offender, and this branding will negatively impact the way you’re able to live your life.

 No matter what the charge, you need to take it extremely seriously and contact a skilled defense attorney as soon as possible.
 Denver criminal lawyer Kimberly Diego will fight to minimize the effect these charges will have on your present and your future because she understands what is at stake for you.
 Whenever possible, she will work to make sure that your charge doesn’t become a conviction.